pagantis/prestashop/README.md

 Prestashop installation

 ## :floppy_disk: Installation
-To install the Pagantis module in your Prestashop instance.
+To install the Clearpay module in your Prestashop instance.

 #### Common steps
 1. Navigate to the module dashboard
 2. Click on "Add new"

 #### Installation using the marketplace
-3. Search for 'Pagantis'
+3. Search for 'Clearpay'
 4. Click 'Install'

 #### Installation using zip file